kimble4/CrossMgr/helptxt/BHPC-Workflow.md

 1. **Dist.
 By** should be set to **Lap** for all categories.
 1. **First Lap Dist.** should be empty for all categories.
 1. Rearrange the order of the categories by clicking and dragging the grey square at the start of each row.
 The **Start Wave** should be at the top, followed by *Custom* categories, in the order: Open, Partly-faired, Unfaired, Faired Multitrack, Multitrack, Street, Women, Women Part-faired, Arm-powered, Junior, Car-free.
-1. Check that the category genders are correct - CrossMgr sometimes makes incorrect assumptions where open categories only have riders of one gender.
+1. Check that the category **genders** are correct - CrossMgr sometimes makes incorrect assumptions where open categories only have riders of one gender.
 1. **Start Offset** should be zero for all categories.
 1. If this is a *time trial*, *fixed laps* or *best of n laps* race, ensure the correct values are entered in the **Race Laps** and **Best Laps** columns for each category.
 (For example, for a "best of three" round, set **Race Laps** to `3` and **Best Laps** to `1`.)
 Otherwise, ensure these columns are empty.
 1. Ensure the **Race Minutes** column is empty for all categories; the global setting in [General Info][] will be used instead.
-1. **Publish** should be enabled for all categories.  **Series** should be enabled for all except the Start Wave.  (**Upload** is for results formats we do not use.)
+1. **Publish** should be enabled for all categories.  **Series** should be enabled for all except the Start Wave.  (**Upload** is for results formats we do not use, so it does not matter whether it is enabled.)
 1. When you are satisfied, Click **Commit** to save changes.

 ---

 At this point your race file should be ready for use.

-Either close CrossMgr, or use [New Next][File] to create the next race file based on the settings in this one.
+* Either close CrossMgr, or use [New Next][File] to create the next race file based on the settings in this one.
 (I like to create an additional dummy time trial with everyone in it to use for testing RFID tags before the racing starts.)

 #### After creating multiple race files, double-check the following: